 Current and Future DOT Boxes

-The DOT Boxes currently available are the Asthma Challenge and Inclusive Salt and Pepper.
-Each takes on a real-world problem and encourages students to work towards better solutions while thinking in new ways.
+DOT Boxes currently available are Unpacking Asthma, Inclusive Salt & Pepper and our recently launched 'Making Sense'.
+Each box takes on a real-world problem and encourages students to work towards better solutions, while thinking in new ways.

-A DOT box built around the capabilities of the Micro:Bit and incorporating Internet of Things design is in development.
+A DOT box built around the capabilities of the micro:bit and incorporating Internet of Things into design is in development.

 Continuous Professional Development